Spectator partons contribution in the rapidity width of lamda in p+p collisions at various SPS and LHC energies: Introduction

 \section{Introduction}

-Estimation of the widths of the rapidity distributions of identified charged particles is of quite significance as they believe to carry a number of information about the dynamics of high energy nuclear collisions \cite{Klay, Bedanga, Blume, Deysir, nursir}.
-A systematic study \cite{Blume} on the variation of the widths of the rapidity distributions of various identified particles with their rest mass at different beam rapidities suggested that rapidity width follows a universal mass ordering.
-In that study, observations were carried out on the rapidity widths of $\pi^-, K^-, \phi $, $\bar{\Lambda}$, $\Xi^-$, and $\Omega^-$.
-However, when the same mass scaling was attempted to be reproduced with the UrQMD-generated \cite{Deysir} and available experimental data at AGS and low SPS energies \cite{Ahle,Ahle2,Barrette,Albergo,Back,Afanasiev, Alt2, Alt} taking $\Lambda$, and not $\bar{\Lambda}$, into consideration, the universal mass ordering of the rapidity width of the identified particles, as reported in \cite{Blume}, seems to get violated at $\Lambda$ resulting separate mass scaling for mesons and baryons \cite{Deysir}.
-A jump in the rapidity width of $\Lambda$ could be observed with both UrQMD-generated and available experimental data.
+Estimation of the widths of the rapidity distributions of identified charged particles of high energy nuclear collisions is of quite significance as they believe to carry a number of information about the dynamics of such collisions \cite{Klay, Bedanga, Blume, Deysir, nursir}.
+A systematic study on the variation of the widths of the rapidity distributions of various identified particles with their rest masses at different beam rapidities from AGS to SPS energies \cite{Blume}, reveals a jump in the rapidity width of $\Lambda$ with both UrQMD-generated and available experimental data \cite{Deysir}, resulting a separate mass scaling for mesons and baryons \cite{Deysir}.
 Such a jump in the rapidity width of $\Lambda$ was attributed to the net baryon density distribution effect \cite{Deysir}.
-Production of $\Lambda$ ($uds$) having two leading quarks, and not $\bar{\Lambda}$ ($\bar{u}\bar{d}\bar{s}$) having all produced quarks, is influenced by the net baryon density distribution as a considerable fraction of $\Lambda$ at these collision energies are due to associate production.
-Subsequently, when this study was extended to higher SPS, RHIC, and LHC energies, with UrQMD-generated and available experimental results \cite{Blume, Afanasiev, Alt2, Alt}, where the collisions are much more transparent, but $B-\bar{B}$ is still greater than zero, this jump in the width of the rapidity distribution of $\Lambda$ is still found to exists and is considered to be a universal feature of heavy ion collision data from the AGS and SPS to RHIC and LHC energies \cite{nursir}.
-Thus the width of the rapidity distribution of $\Lambda$ produced in heavy ion collisions is found to have a non-trivial non-kinematic contribution due to its associate production.
-In A$-$A collisions, up to the highest available LHC energies, with UrQMD-generated data, a situation could never been reached with $B-\bar{B} = 0$ and thus it could not be ascertained if the rapidity width of $\Lambda$ is free from net baryon density distribution effect or otherwise if the $\Lambda$s are produced through pair production only.
+Production of $\Lambda (uds)$ having two leading quarks, and not $\bar{\Lambda}$ ($\bar{u}\bar{d}\bar{s}$) having all produced quarks, is influenced by the net baryon density distribution, as a considerable fraction of $\Lambda$ at these collision energies are due to associated production \cite{Deysir2, AdlerAssociate, BassAssociate}.
+Subsequently, when this study was extended with both UrQMD generated and experimental data at SPS \cite{nursir, Blume, Afanasiev, Alt2, Alt}, and with UrQMD-generated data at RHIC and LHC energies, where the collisions are much more transparent, but $B-\bar{B}$ is still greater than zero, this jump in the width of the rapidity distribution of $\Lambda$ is still found to exists and is considered to be a universal feature of heavy-ion collision data from the AGS and SPS to RHIC and LHC energies.
+Thus, the width of the rapidity distribution of $\Lambda$ produced in heavy-ion collisions is found to have a non-trivial non-kinematic contribution due to its associate production.
+In A+A collisions, up to the highest available LHC energy of RUN 2, with UrQMD-generated data, a situation could never been reached with $B-\bar{B} = 0$ and thus it could not be ascertained if the rapidity width of $\Lambda$ is free from net baryon density distribution effect at such energy.